frezario/rsa_chat_python/README.md

 # RSA CHAT

-A simple multi-core chat that involves the usege of RSA encryption.
+A simple multi-core chat that involves the usage of RSA encryption.

 Based on textbook RSA (prime numbers are close to 2^512)